ulfox/nettrust/README.md

 - big number of public IPs.
 The total number of IPv4 addresses may be small for the world, but is really huge to filter it in a list
 - hosts usually change IPs, which makes the management of a whitelist even harder

-To work around this (up to a way, because as always everything has its weaknesses) is to use DNS for traffic authorization.
+A work around this issue (up to a way, because as always everything has its weaknesses), is to use DNS for traffic authorization.

 ### DNS Authorizer